 The Anarchist's Tool Chest

-Note: All prices include free domestic shipping.
+Note: Price includes free shipping to the U.S. and Canada.
 We are now shipping the red 5-year anniversary edition of this book.
 The interior is the same; only the cover cloth is different.
 After the 4,000 copies are sold of the red edition, we'll return to black.
 Read more about this edition here.
+Download an excerpt from this book here.

 By Christopher Schwarz